liamblaschka/liamblaschka/README.md

 I am a highly motivated graduate with a Bachelor of Computer Science at The University of Adelaide.
 I excel in problem solving, and have a great interest in technology and how it can help solve complex real world problems.

-I am interested in Software Development and Artificial Intelligence.
+I am highly interested in Software Development and Artificial Intelligence.

 ## Projects
 - <a href="https://github.com/anyangateny1/Code-Catalyst-Block-SEP">Software Enginerring & Project: 3D Block Model Compression Algorithm</a>